partev/bsite/pages/downloads.rst

 Fedora
 ------
-Terje Rosten has informed me that bpython is now in fedora, so "yum install bpython" should be all you need.
+Terje Rosten has informed me that bpython is now in Fedora, so "yum install bpython" should be all you need.

 Ubuntu